 You’ll find basically every piece of apparel and equipment you’ll need for your adventure from Marmot, but this brand is particularly respected for its line of tents.

 Arguably the most important piece of gear is your choice of shelter, making tent-buying a process that shouldn’t be rushed.
 Aside from whatever you might be wearing, it is your tent that you will rely on to keep you dry and out of the elements.

 For newer backpackers and campers it can be a bit frustrating to try and find a tent that will work for your needs but also not break the bank.
-Thankfully Marmot offers the Tungsten 3P, which is an excellent all-around shelter for the average camping trip.
+Thankfully the Marmot Tungsten 3P, which is an excellent all-around shelter for the average camping trip.

 If you don’t have a whole lot to spend but want the quality of a name-brand tent to start off with, chances are you’ll be very happy with what the Tungsten 3P offers.